United States

 Frequently asked questions

 Can't find the answer you're looking for?
-Have a look at our FAQ page.What is DMF?
+Have a look at our FAQ page.Why do some leather gloves contain Chromium?

 Tanning is the process of treating skins and hides of animals to produce leather, which is more durable and less susceptible to decomposition.
 Once completed there can be chromium VI within the treated leather which has led to chromium VI being listed as a substance of very high concern (SVHC) within the European REACH legislation and limited to 3PPM within EN420.